aortegan/boost/spec.md

 PHP 5 or higher needed

-Usage on terminal : navigate to boost/test and run the following command
+Usage : access decrypt.php file from local server or navigate to boost/test in terminal and run the following command

 ```